Yan Gomes Player Props: Cubs vs. Nationals

 Yan Gomes At The Plate

-- Gomes has four doubles, eight home runs and nine walks while hitting .257.
+- Gomes is batting .258 with four doubles, eight home runs and 10 walks.

-- Gomes has reached base via a hit in 36 games this year (of 58 played), and had multiple hits in nine of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.